6eer/uniswap-sushiswap-arbitrage-bot/README.md

     uint deadline
 )
 ```
 for safety reasons, if not you could be losing money. see Uniswap docs for more info.
-(This function is used in bot_normalswap.js and Arbitrajer.sol).
+(This function is used in bot_normalswap.js and Arbitrager.sol).

 + You probably wanna embedded the logic available at Utils.sol on the bots scripts, avoiding the cost of deploy the Utils contract.